WebCuratorTool/webcurator/webcurator-docs/guides/user-manual.rst

 -  **Review in Access Tool** - Open a view of the harvested Seed URL in a new window of your web browser.
-If this option is enabled it uses an external Access Tool [1]_ to generate the page.
-This is the preferred browse tool.
+If this option is enabled it uses an external Access Tool to generate the page.
+To use the IIPC's OpenWayback access tool for this purpose, see the :doc:`Wayback Integration Guide
+   <wayback-integration-guide>`.

 -  **Live Site** - Open the original web page in a new window